SharePoint Storage Limitations

 • OneDrive allocation: Most users receive 1 TB personal storage, extendable to 5 TB with SharePoint Plan 2

-Maximum Site Storage Limit
+SharePoint Maximum Site Storage Limit

 Individual SharePoint sites face a hard ceiling of 25 TB (25,600 GB) per site collection.
-This represents the absolute maximum any single site can contain, regardless of your tenant’s total storage allocation.
+This represents the absolute maximum SharePoint storage any single site can contain, regardless of your tenant's total storage allocation.
 When a site approaches this limit, administrators receive warnings, and exceeding it triggers automatic read-only mode.

 Storage measurements use binary gigabytes where 1 GB equals 2³⁰ bytes (approximately 1.07 billion bytes), which differs slightly from decimal gigabyte calculations used in some contexts.
 This distinction becomes important when calculating precise storage requirements for large deployments.